ReactiveCocoa/ReactiveCocoa/Documentation/ObjectiveCBridging.md

 # Objective-C Bridging

-While ReactiveCocoa 3.0 introduces an entirely new design, it also aims for maximum compatibility with RAC 2 to ease the pain of migratin.
+While ReactiveCocoa 3.0 introduces an entirely new design, it also aims for maximum compatibility with RAC 2 to ease the pain of migration.
 To support interoperability with RAC 2's Objective-C APIs, RAC 3 offers bridging functions that can convert RAC 2 types to RAC 3 and vice versa.

 Because the APIs are based on fundamentally different designs, the conversion is not always one-to-one; however, every attempt has been made to faithfully translate the concepts between the two APIs (and languages).